Up to 35% Off Raised Beds

-17 Small or Dwarf Palm Trees For Home Gardens
+17 Small Palm Trees For Home Gardens

 Looking for a palm tree in a small package for your yard or garden space?
 The good news is, there are plenty of different types of dwarf palm trees to pick from!
 In this article, we look at the most popular small palms for your garden or home landscape!